takotab/estimator_mnist_codebase/README.md

 Here you see the log of the cost during training against the the number of iteration:
 ![loss.png](loss.png)

 You see the Custom model preforms much better.
-It is however good to also see the same graph against time:
+It is, however, good to also see the same graph against time:
 ![loss_time.png](loss_time.png)

 The run time of the custum model is circa 15 times longer than the other models.
 This shows the relevancy of the premade simpler models.
 This runtime difference is also visible in the graph showing the number of global steps per second over the training: